-(A) This license is issued to Central Maine Power Company for a period of 40 years, effective the first day of the month in which the order is issued, to operate and maintain the Skelton Project.
-This license is subject to the terms and conditions of the FPA, which is incorporated by reference as part of this license, and to the regulations the Commission issues under the provisions of the FPA.
+(A) This license is issued to the Central Maine Power Company for a period of 40 years, effective the first day of the month in which this order is issued, to operate, and maintain the Bonny Eagle Project.
+This license is subject to the terms and conditions of the FPA, which is incorporated by reference as part of this license, and to the regulations the Commission issues under the provisions of FPA.